microsoft/iot-curriculum/labs/ai-edge/speech/README.md

 1. Navigate to the Notebook folder

     ```sh
-    cd ./iot-curriculum/labs/ai-edge/speech/speech-to-text
+    cd ./iot-curriculum/labs/ai-edge/speech
     ```

 1. Open the notebook.
 This will launch the Jupyter Notebook running in the Chromium browser.

+    To open the speech to text notebook, run:

     ```sh
     jupyter notebook speech-to-text.ipynb
     ```

+    To open the text to speech notebook, run:

+    ```sh
+    jupyter notebook text-to-speech.ipynb
+    ```

+    To open the speech translation notebook, run:

+    ```sh
+    jupyter notebook speech-translation.ipynb
+    ```

-1. Work through the notebook reading, following the instructions and running each cell.
-Make sure to set the `KEY`, `ENDPOINT` and `LANGUAGE` values in the first code cell!
+1. Work through the notebook - read the directions and follow the instructions and running each cell.
+Make sure to set the `KEY`, `ENDPOINT`, `LANGUAGE`, and any other value in the first code cell!

 ## Clean up